Purushothamudu

 Purushothamudu is a 2024 Indian Telugu-language action drama film written and directed by Ram Bhimana.
-The film features Raj Tarun and Hassini Sudhir in lead roles.
+The film features Raj Tarun and Hassini Sudhir in lead roles, while Prakash Raj, Ramya Krishna, Murali Sharma, Brahmanandam, and Mukesh Khanna play supporting roles.
+The music was composed by Gopi Sundar with cinematography by P. G. Vinda and editing by Marthand K. Venkatesh.
 Purushothamudu was released on 26 July 2024.